-We’re letting that small percentage of consumers influence the purchasing power of the majority of the e-commerce sales.
-But there can be benefits to having less reviews, if the reviews are positive, which will in turn impact the overall average.
+We’re letting that small percentage of consumers influence the purchasing power of the majority of e-commerce sales.
+But there can be benefits to having fewer reviews, if the reviews are positive, which will, in turn, impact the overall average.
 It’s a game.

 In addition, Amazon recently changed the way Product Reviews are displayed on their site.
 Customers have the option to leave a regular Product Review (with a comment) OR a simple Rating of 1 to 5 stars (no comment).
 For the latter, there is no way to respond, find out if the rating is verified, or reach out to the customer.

 Amazon is making it harder for brands to encourage customers to leave reviews.
-In the past, brands have been able to send post purchase emails.
-Amazon announced that starting December 3rd links, attachments, and product imagery that’s not necessary to complete the order are no longer allowed in the post purchase emails.
+In the past, brands have been able to send post-purchase emails.
+Amazon announced that starting December 3rd links, attachments, and product imagery that are not necessary to complete the order are no longer allowed in the post-purchase emails.
 Amazon is basically blocking brands from being proactive and reminding customers to leave reviews.

 The only thing brands can do right now is send a note through the buyer message platform which is rarely checked and can be blocked.
 Brands have a small chance of reaching customers which can ultimately result in a bad review.
 If this happened on a brands own website they could turn a negative experience into a positive one.